cmcculloh/GitScripts/README.md

 A series of shell scripts that simplify and streamline the use of Git.
 Works across all major OSes (Win/Mac/Linux).

+GitScripts does not replace Git.
+It's kind of a wrapper for Git, or more, an extension to Git's built in shell scripts.
+If you install GitScripts, you can still access all of your git commands exactly the same way you used to.
+However, now you have an extra library of commands at your disposal.

 # Installation

 Clone down the repo somewhere on your machine: